torchlard/Notes/Courses/distributed_computing.md

 - a=sending, b=receive => a->b

 a,b concurrent if neither a->b / b->a

+#### ordering
+total order
+- every pair of events can be placed in some order causal order / partial order
+- some events has no possible casual relation (not A->B / B->A)

 ## logical clock
 event order is more important than true time